-The height of podiums varies in proportion to the adjacent street scale, being higher on wide and busy Yates Street, lower on narrower and quieter View Street, and stepping down on the two connecting streets, Quadra and Vancouver.
+The height of podiums are established by street width/ façade heights ratio and varies in proportion to the adjacent street scale being higher on wide and busy Yates Street, lower on narrower and quieter View Street, and stepping down on the two connecting streets, Quadra and Vancouver.
 The podium's stepping is also carefully calibrated to maximize sunlight on the central open space and on the internal courtyards inside the podiums (2).